Appearance

 Architecture Presets

 Presets are parameterized architecture rule bundles.
-One function call generates multiple coordinated rules with aggregated error reporting.
+One function call generates multiple coordinated rules.
 Use presets as the starting point for new projects — they encode proven patterns from real production codebases.

 typescript